RealFin: How Well Do LLMs Reason About Finance When Users Leave Things Unsaid?: Experiments

-A natural question rises: \textit{why these models can recognize the lack of information in English but not in Chinese?} This difference is likely driven by how questions are expressed in the two languages.
+A natural question rises: \textbf{\textit{why these models can recognize the lack of information in English but not in Chinese?}} This difference is likely driven by how questions are expressed in the two languages.
 In Chinese, many words are highly context-dependent and can take on different meanings depending on surrounding cues.
 For example, words like \cn{走} (\textit{to walk}) can mean \textit{walk} or \textit{leave} in different contexts.
 Therefore, when a key condition is removed, the remaining words may still form a seemingly coherent sentence, but their meaning becomes ambiguous.
 Models are then easily misled by these remaining cues and tend to interpret the question in a plausible but unsupported way.
 In English, although context also matters, missing information more often triggers a different response.
 This can sometimes lead to higher accuracy, not because the model correctly recognizes the lack of information, but because the guessed assumption happens to align with the reference answer.

+Table~\ref{tab:bilingual_example} presents paired bilingual examples that illustrate how the same model (GPT-5.1-mini) exhibits distinct failure modes in two languages.

+The evaluation results on reasoning models further shows that the dead-zone pattern on Chinese CPA original questions is architecture-agnostic.
+GPT-OSS-120B (10.53\%), DianJin-R1-32B (13.82\%), and GPT-OSS-20B (8.88\%) all exhibit the same systematic failure, implying that the bottleneck is conceptual rather than computational.

-By contrast, reasoning-focused financial models such as Fin-R1-7B show much larger gains under missing conditions (e.g., +65.57\% on Chinese CPA), while earlier financial models such as DISC-FinLLM-13B and FinGPT-7B remain stagnant or decline.
+By contrast, reasoning-focused financial models such as Fin-R1-7B show much larger gains under missing conditions (e.g.,\ +65.57\% on Chinese CPA), while earlier financial models such as DISC-FinLLM-13B and FinGPT-7B remain stagnant or decline.

 Specifically, zooming into English revised settings across question types in Table~\ref{tab:type_cpa_reordered}, XuanYuan3-70B, Fin-R1-7B, and CFGPT2-7B achieve 100.0\% accuracy in both \textit{complex calculation} and \textit{statistical methods}.
 These models similarly reach perfect scores in revised \textit{portfolio management} in Table \ref{tab:topic_cpa_reordered}, with Fin-R1-7B securing five Best-$R$ rankings across diverse topics.
 The jump from near-zero scores in the original \textit{complex calculations} to perfect performance in the revised setting shows that the issue is not math ability, but unclear concepts.